What Can A Collection Agency Do To Me In Canada?

 • Their business name

 Yes, a collection agency can call your workplace.
-However, there are some rules your debt collector must abide by.
-The only reason they are allowed to call your workplace is to verify your employment and once they have done that, they are not allowed to contact your workplace anymore.
+However, there are some rules your debt collector must follow.
+The only reason they are permitted to contact your workplace is to verify your employment; once they have done that, they are not allowed to contact your workplace anymore.

 Also, when they do make that one call to your workplace, they cannot disclose the existence of your debts, so you don’t have to worry about everyone at work knowing about your financial issues.